RdlP/AL3D/README.md

 In most cases you will not use this method.

-You can create a basic primitives with static mesh method
+You can create a basics primitives with static mesh method.

 ```javascript
 var sphere = AL3D.Mesh.createSphere({radius : 1, material : material});